Laser weapons: Fighting war at the speed of light

 Iain McKinnie, director for science and technology at Raytheon

 As cheap weaponised drones become more widely employed in conflicts around the world, laser weapons may soon become a necessity to counter this emerging threat.
 “High-energy laser systems are a better match to the threats we now face versus the threats 10 or 20 years ago,” explains Iain McKinnie, director of science and technology at defence contractor Raytheon.
-Many believe it’s only a matter of time before they are deployed on battlefields across the globe.
 “We don’t have a technology problem or a scientific problem anymore… it’s now an engineering problem.
 The science is there, we’ve shown that it works,” says Michael Lurie, chief executive of defence technology company Rafael USA.
 “It’s not a question of if we will do it.
 It’s a question of when, and how long it will take.”

-However, there are still a range of technical challenges that need to be overcome before we get there.
+However, there are still a range of technical challenges that need to be overcome.
 “In very controlled conditions, they seem to perform as they should.
 The issue, though, is how do you translate that to the front line in Ukraine?” asks Thomas Withington, an analyst and author specialising in electronic warfare and military communications.
 Military leaders themselves acknowledge that the technology in its current form still has certain limitations.
-“Our high-energy lasers are so susceptible to weather,” bemoans General James Mingus, the US Army’s vice chief of staff.
+“Our high-energy lasers are so susceptible to weather,” says General James Mingus, the US Army’s vice chief of staff.
 “Anytime there’s a dust storm, anytime there’s that kind of thing, it starts to alter the physics of the light particles that actually shoot that beam.”

 The sheer complexity of the weapons is another compounding factor.
 “Lasers are complicated.
 This is not a Humvee that’s sitting in the motor pool,” says Lieutenant General Daniel Karbler, the head of US Army Space and Missile Defense Command.
-“Many of the some of the main [laser] components… you’re not going to have a supply room or maintenance office full of repair parts.
-Those are […] going to have to be built out.”
+“Many of the main [laser] components… you’re not going to have a supply room or maintenance office full of repair parts.
+Those are going to have to be built out.”
 However, the technical challenges don’t end there.
-“That power level is proving challenging to incorporate into a vehicle that has to move around constantly—the heat dissipation, the amount of electronics, kind of the wear and tear of a vehicle in a tactical environment versus a fixed site,” explains Doug Bush, the Army’s head of acquisitions.
+“That power level is proving challenging to incorporate into a vehicle that has to move around constantly – the heat dissipation, the amount of electronics, kind of the wear and tear of a vehicle in a tactical environment versus a fixed site,” explains Doug Bush, the Army’s head of acquisitions.

 The development of increasingly powerful laser weapons may ignite a new global arms race with profound implications for international security and stability.

-The ongoing development of laser weapons could potentially trigger a new global arms race that could have far-reaching implications for international security and stability, as countries strive to give themselves a tactical advantage over their adversaries.
+The ongoing development of laser weapons could, however, trigger a new global arms race that could have far-reaching implications for international security and stability, as countries strive to give themselves a tactical advantage over their adversaries.
 This competition for global supremacy may very well extend beyond the confines of the Earth’s atmosphere, with countries like Russia and China already reportedly investing in counterspace weapons, including powerful lasers capable of disrupting vital military satellites.
-Does this mean that the next world war—if and when it does happen—will be partly fought in space?
+Does this mean that the next world war – if and when it does happen – will be partly fought in space?

 The advent of laser weapons marks a significant milestone in the evolution of warfare, one that could fundamentally reshape the global security landscape in the years to come.
 While they are a far cry from the laser weapons portrayed in science fiction movies and video games, they offer numerous advantages over conventional weapons like guns and missiles.